nahla-nee/cutils/docs/logger.md

 Allocates a new `cutilsLogger` struct, and intializes it with `level`.

-This function returns a pointer to a `cutilsLogger` struct if no errors occured, or `NULL` if it could not allocate the memory required for the struct.
+This function returns a pointer to a `cutilsLogger` struct if no errors occurred, or `NULL` if it could not allocate the memory required for the struct.

 >`void cutilsLoggerDeinit(cutilsLogger *logger)`